Neurogenetics Curriculum

 2. B.Targeted trinucleotide repeat PCR

-3. C.Genome sequencing (GS)✓
+3. C.Genome sequencing (WGS)✓

 4. D.Methylation-specific MLPA

-Genome sequencing (GS) interrogates both coding and non-coding regions of the genome, detecting single nucleotide variants (SNVs), small insertions/deletions, copy number variants (CNVs), and structural variants in a single assay.
+Genome sequencing (WGS) interrogates both coding and non-coding regions of the genome, detecting single nucleotide variants (SNVs), small insertions/deletions, copy number variants (CNVs), and structural variants in a single assay.
 It may also screen for some short tandem repeat expansions.
 CMA detects CNVs but not SNVs.
 Trinucleotide repeat PCR is targeted to specific loci.
-GS is increasingly used as a first-line test in pediatric neurology due to its comprehensive scope.
+WGS is increasingly used as a first-line test in pediatric neurology due to its comprehensive scope.

 NeuroGenetics Curriculum · neurogenetics-curriculum.vercel.app